ucsb/campus-cloud-docs/docs/azure/guardrails.md

 **Public blob access on Storage Accounts is blocked.**

-Azure Policy denies the creation of Storage Accounts with `allowBlobPublicAccess` set to `true`.
+Azure Policy blocks the creation of Storage Accounts that allow public blob access.
 If you need to share data publicly, use either:

-* A **pre-signed Shared Access Signature (SAS) URL** with a short expiry.
+* A **pre-signed URL** (Shared Access Signature) with a short expiry.
 * **Azure CDN** fronting a private storage account.
 * A blob with a specific **public container** configuration discussed with the Cloud Team.